A pill for PPD has been fast-tracked for FDA authorization

 - Anger or rage

-- Worrying about things that seem odd or that you did not use to be worried about
+- Worrying about things that seem odd or that you weren’t previously worried about

 - Repetitive thoughts or actions, such as the need to clean something over and over or ensure that a door is locked multiple times